valtido/sentry-docs/src/collections/_documentation/clients/ruby/install.md

 &nbsp;
 ## Development Version

-If you want to install the development version from github:
+If you want to install the development version from GitHub:

 ```ruby
 gem "sentry-raven", :github => "getsentry/raven-ruby"